KTH/devops-course/contributions/demo/kalpet-andnil5/README.md

 ## Proposal

-In this demo we will show how to configure a CD environment using GitHub and Heroku.
+In this demo we will show how to configure a CD environment using GitHub actions and Google Cloud.

 ## Solution

-TBA
+In the demo, we will demonstrate:

+* How to set up a Google Cloud project.
+* How to deploy a Node app on Google Cloud.
+* How to create a GitHub action that automatically deploys the Node Express App from a designated release branch.